 Here’s what I found to be the pros of Squarespace – not just in comparison to Weebly and Wix and their competition, but also as an overall online website solution.

 Squarespace’s tagline is “Build It Beautiful.”
 They live up to it with their design templates.
-When you setup an account, you have to choose a template to start your design.
+When you set up an account, you have to choose a Squarespace template to start your design.

 You can upload your own design.
-But most of Squarespace’s appeal lies in the fact that they have a huge selection of design templates that are truly professional and beautiful.
+But most of Squarespace’s appeal lies in the fact that they have a huge selection of specifically Squarespace design templates that are truly professional and beautiful.

 Their designs also rely heavily on photography.
 That means that you can make your template uniquely yours by swapping in your own photographs.
 The typography, color schemes, responsiveness all stay aligned to provide a professional touch.

-Providing a single, curated hub of beautiful design is a huge plus for using Squarespace.
+Providing a single, curated hub of beautiful design is a huge plus for building a Squarespace site.*

 Their Build It Beautiful tagline extends beyond their design templates to the backend experience for their customers.

 You know the feeling you get when you open a new Apple product or handle a beautifully designed physical product?
-Ok, you get that same feeling navigating Squarespace.
+Ok, you get that same feeling navigating your Squarespace account.

 Speed, Security & Data Export

-This bundled approach not only ensures that your hosting is compatible & optimized, but also that Squarespace handles all the technical needs of hosting.
+This bundled approach not only ensures that your web hosting is compatible & optimized, but also that Squarespace handles all the technical needs of hosting.
 They take care of website speed.
-Here’s my speed test: